-Nearly all PQQs feature a health and safety section.
-As with all sections of a PQQ, it is important to give these questions full attention, as a failure to answer them properly can exclude you from the ITT stage.
-It can be easy to attach your outdated health and safety policies and procedures, but there is a chance these might be outdated.
+Nearly every Standard Selection Questionnaire (SSQ) features a health and safety section.
+As with all other sections of an SSQ, it is important to give these questions full attention, as a failure to answer them properly can exclude you from participating at ITT (invitation to tender) stage.
+It may be tempting to attach your health and safety policies and procedures, but there is a chance these might be outdated.
 Even if in date, this will not add value to your response and could ultimately lose you the contract.

-To write a winning PQQ you must aim to score highly in each section.
-Irrespective of your industry, health and safety provides you with the opportunity to gain marks by evidencing safe systems of work that provide reassurance to the assessor of low accident rates and the continuing safety of staff and members of the public alike.
+To write a winning SSQ you must aim to score highly in each section.
+Irrespective of your industry, health and safety provides you with the opportunity to gain marks by evidencing safe systems of work that provide reassurance to the evaluator of low accident rates and the continuing safety of staff, members of the public and any other relevant stakeholders.

-On the whole, health and safety is evidence driven and it is necessary to provide reassurance to the contracting authority that you can adhere to safe processes and procedures.
-There are many professional health and safety certifications available to companies, with the leading and most reputable ones being CHAS, Construction Line and SAFEcontractor, who are part of the Safety Schemes in Procurement (SSIP).
-SSIP contains 30 member assessment schemes and UKAS accredited certification bodies who offer OHSAS 18001 certifications in health and safety.
-Providing evidence of membership of any of these schemes immediately shows the contracting authority that your organisation has a fully assessed and certified health and safety system.
-In tandem with a fully qualified and experienced health and system advisor, and the provision of their CV as evidence of this, you can provide a wealth of supporting evidence to reassure the assessor of your capabilities.
+Most importantly, health and safety is evidence driven, so it is necessary to provide reassurance to the contracting authority that you can adhere to safe processes and procedures.
+There are many professional health and safety certifications and membership schemes available to companies, with leading and reputable examples including CHAS, Constructionline and SAFEcontractor, all of whom are part of the Safety Schemes in Procurement (SSIP) umbrella body.
+SSIP contains 25 registered members, as well as 25 certification body members offering ISO 45001 certification for health and safety management.
+Providing evidence of membership of any of these schemes can help to reinforce to the contracting authority that your organisation has a fully assessed and certified health and safety system in place.
+With a fully qualified and experienced health and safety advisor (where permitted, you can append their CV as evidence of their suitability), you can provide a wealth of supporting evidence to reassure the assessor of your capabilities.
 Having a health and safety advisor in place will also provide further assurance of your company’s awareness of any amended legislation or changes in best practice.
 For example, all relevant companies should have migrated to ISO 45001 since September 2021, when the previous standard, OHSAS 18001, was phased out.

 Supporting Evidence and Compliance